 S&P/BMV IPC daily candlestick chart

 Friday was a session defined by what did not happen.
-The IPC — the S&P/BMV benchmark of Mexico’s 35 largest listed companies — finished at 67,060, down just 0.02%, close enough to unchanged that the day’s real signals lay beneath the headline number.
+The IPC, the S&P/BMV benchmark of Mexico’s 35 largest listed companies, finished at 67,060, down just 0.02%.

 The macro backdrop was Washington’s USMCA verdict.
 The Trump administration declined to extend the 16-year North American trade pact, shifting instead to annual reviews, and Mexico City chose to read that as continuity rather than rupture.

 That framing mattered for the tape.
-With more than 80% of Mexican exports still crossing the border tariff-free and a first technical meeting slated for 20 July, investors had little reason to sell hard — hence a flat close rather than a rout.
+More than 80% of Mexican exports still cross the border tariff-free, and a first technical meeting is slated for 20 July, so investors had little reason to sell hard.

-The peso, meanwhile, quietly held its ground at 17.48, the currency once again proving the calmer, more revealing gauge of foreign sentiment towards Mexico.
+The peso, meanwhile, quietly held its ground at 17.48.
+The currency once again proved the calmer, more revealing gauge of foreign sentiment towards Mexico.

 Assessment — A becalmed tape, not a broken one HIGH